Alternate Monk

 Unarmored Movement

 Your pursuit of physical perfection has awakened the hidden potential of your body.
-At 2nd level, your speed increases by 10 feet so long as you are not wearing armor or a shield.
+From 2nd level, your speed increases by 10 feet while you are using your Unarmored Defense.

 This speed bonus increases as you gain levels, as indicated in the Unarmored Movement column of the Monk table.